enonic/enonic/xp/features/native-to-browser-tabs.md

-# Change native tabs to browser tabs
+# Open Content Wizard in native browser tab

 As a User, I want the Content Wizard to open in a new browser tab/window instead of XP tab